nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    - ModuleCode: if module with ModuleCode exists in Le Tracker
    - LectureName: if lecture with LectureName exists in module ModuleCode
-   - VideoName: if video(s) with VideoName exists in lecture LectureName of module ModuleCode and whether the video(s) is/are marked or unmarked (differs according to whether `mark` or `unmark` is called)
+   - VideoName: if video(s) with VideoName exists in lecture LectureName of module ModuleCode and whether there are duplicates specified
+      - For `mark`, the videos of the specified VideoName(s) are checked on whether they are marked as watched
+      - For `unmark` and a **single** VideoName is specified, VideoName is checked on whether it is marked as unwatched
+      - For `unmark` and **multiple** VideoNames are specified, VideoNames are **not** checked on whether they are marked as unwatched (unlike its counterparts)

 5. If no exceptions are thrown, Le Tracker has successfully managed to mark/unmark the specified video(s)